cameronepstein/cv/README.md

 I've enjoyed learning new languages every few weeks.
 Despite the constant imposter syndrome, I am now proficient in many technologies which previously seemed perplexing.

   I have taken on Node and Rails for web apps, database languages like SQL, and a variety of front-end languages over the past year (HTML5, CSS, Sass).

   Essentially this sustained problem solving has provided me with a constant thirst for new exciting tech!

-  With this in mind I aim to continue learning as much as possible in my next career, furthering my academic and technical ability as well as working on new exciting projects over the coming years.
+With this in mind I aim to continue learning as much as possible in my next career, enhancing my academic and technical ability as well as working on new exciting projects.

 ## Projects